-The New School Montessori Center (TNSMC) was founded in June of 1984 starting with a small Children's House classroom in Raleigh.
+The New School Montessori Center (NSMC) was founded in June of 1984 starting with a small Children's House classroom in Raleigh.
 In the same year, the school became affiliated with the American Montessori Society (AMS) and acquired its non-profit, 501(c)(3) status.

-The school quickly outgrew its original site and moved to Johnson Pond Road in Apex where it offered infant and toddler programs in addition to two Children's House classes.
-A second location was established on Rand Road in Garner and housed one elementary class and an additional Children's House class.
+The school quickly outgrew its original site and moved to Johnson Pond Road in Apex where we offered infant and toddler programs in addition to two Children's House classes.
+Our second location on Rand Road in Garner housed one elementary class and an additional Children's House class.

-To consolidate, and to allow for further expansion, the school built a new, purpose-designed site at its current location on Sunset Lake Road in Holly Springs.
+To consolidate, and to allow for further expansion, the school built a new, purposedesigned site at its current location on Sunset Lake Road in Holly Springs.
 Classes started at this site in early 2000.